19hours/sg-statutes/Acts/Securities and Futures Act.md

 (b) any person acting on behalf of a person referred to in paragraph (a), including —

-(i) any member of the board of directors of the last- mentioned person; and
+(i) any member of the board of directors of the last-mentioned person; and

-(ii) any member of any committee established by the last- mentioned person,
+(ii) any member of any committee established by the last-mentioned person,

 in respect of any thing done or omitted to be done with reasonable care and in good faith in the discharge or purported discharge of that obligation.